scikit-hep/awkward/docs-sphinx/reference/ak.layout.SliceGenerator.rst

 ak.layout.SliceGenerator
 ------------------------

-An SliceGenerator takes a :doc:`ak.layout.Content` array and a slice (any Python object that can be used in an array's ``__getitem__``), and optionally an expected :doc:`ak.forms.Form` and/or ``length``.
+An SliceGenerator takes a :class:`ak.layout.Content` array and a slice (any Python object that can be used in an array's ``__getitem__``), and optionally an expected :class:`ak.forms.Form` and/or ``length``.

-It can only be used in a :doc:`ak.layout.VirtualArray` to generate arrays.
-When executed, it applies the slice to its :doc:`ak.layout.Content`.
+It can only be used in a :class:`ak.layout.VirtualArray` to generate arrays.
+When executed, it applies the slice to its :class:`ak.layout.Content`.

-If a :doc:`ak.forms.Form` is given, there are fewer circumstances in which the generator would need to be executed, but it is an error if the generated array does not match this :doc:`ak.forms.Form`.
+If a :class:`ak.forms.Form` is given, there are fewer circumstances in which the generator would need to be executed, but it is an error if the generated array does not match this :class:`ak.forms.Form`.

 If a ``length`` is given (as a non-negative int), there are fewer circumstances in which the generator would